BlueScope’s innovation, strength, and commitment to sustainability are demonstrated in this amazing showroom interior in Singapore.

 Overall, the color scheme is a harmonious combination of color temperatures where blue is almost an accent hue amidst the dominant colors of white and black, creating a cool crisp look.
-Warming up space is the eye-catching carpet-like tiles grounding the central display.
+Warming up space is the contrasting area rug in earthy hues, grounding the central display.

 Inconspicuous from the view is the admin office just at the end of the room with a window to allow employees the benefit of viewing the showroom.

-Seeing and experiencing the product firsthand makes a showroom an important marketing strategy, and BlueScope has utilized it perfectly.
+This futuristic BlueScope showroom speaks volumes about its mission to build a sustainable business that contributes to protecting all of our futures.
 A roofing material coming in waves!
-A clever and creative introduction of BlueScope identity and an image that will undoubtedly stay with the minds of its spectators.
+A clever and creative introduction to BlueScope identity and an image that will undoubtedly stay with the minds of its spectators.

-The waves of the blue steel roof fluidly cascade above, securely attached with black cable wires.
-The suspension is obscured with the midnight-colored ceiling, creating an illusion of floating waves of roofing material.
+The graceful sinuous waves of the blue steel roof fluidly cascade above, securely attached with sturdy black cables.
+The suspension is obscured by the midnight-colored ceiling, creating an illusion of floating waves of roofing material.
 The tactile display gives potential buyers the idea of the excellent product quality BlueScope offers.

 The showroom allows natural light to peek through with the good use of opaque vertical blinds in white that allows just the right amount of lighting so visitors can appreciate the high-quality images displayed on the series of banners.